 Fatigue is much more likely to set in when you’re the only one driving on a really long trip.
 Ask your partner, spouse, or anyone else to share driving duties with you.
 Avoid starting on a long trip at night or around the time that you typically sleep.
 Your body’s natural circadian rhythm will cause fatigue to set in, even if you have had sufficient sleep the previous night.
 Plan to begin driving during times of the day when you are typically active and alert.

 Take breaks often when you are on a long trip.
 A light walk or stretching exercises can trigger alertness, minimizing the effects of sleepiness.
 Caffeine can help increase alertness levels.
 Recognize the signs of being sleepy while driving.
 Being sleepy doesn’t necessarily mean that you have to fall asleep at the wheel.
 Yawning incessantly, being unable to remember the last 10 seconds of your driving, and inability to focus are all danger signs.

 If you find yourself yawning continuously, or are finding difficult to hold up your head or keep your eyes open, or are unable to focus on the present, assume that you are at risk of an accident.
 Pull over somewhere safe, like a designated rest area or parking space, and get at least 30 minutes of sleep before driving again.

-The Atlanta car accident lawyers at the Katz Law Firm represent persons who have been injured in car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident lawyers at the Katz Personal Injury Lawyers represent persons who have been injured in car accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have been injured in a car accident, talk to an Atlanta car accident lawyer, and determine your legal options for a claim for damages.